Djordje-Stojanovic/MultiagentFramework/Cline.md

 # Cline.MD - Project Collaboration Guide

+## System Environment
+**Operating System: Windows 11**
+- Always use Windows-compatible commands (py instead of python, PowerShell syntax)
+- Use backslashes for paths or forward slashes where supported
+- Test commands for Windows compatibility

 ## Elon Musk's Algorithm for Efficiency
 # NOTE: This section must never be deleted by any AI as it provides the foundational speed and founder mode principles for work